 What Is Direct Traffic?

-- Clicking a link from an email (depending on email provider/program)
+- Clicking an untagged link from an email (depending on email provider/program)

 - Clicking a link from a Microsoft Office or PDF document

 - Accessing the site from a shortened URL (depending on the URL shortener)

 - Clicking a link from a Mobile social media apps like Facebook or Twitter Mobile apps may not pass referrer information .